deanishe/alfred-workflow/doc/script_filter_results.rst

 As a result, in most situations you should ensure that a particular item always has the same ``uid``.
-In practice, setting ``uid`` to the same value as ``arg`` is a good choice.
+In practice, setting ``uid`` to the same value as ``arg`` is often a good choice.

-If you omit ``uid``'s, Alfred will show results in the order in which they appear in the XML file (the order in which you add them with :meth:`Workflow.add_item() <workflow.workflow.Workflow.add_item>`).
+If you omit the ``uid``, Alfred will show results in the order in which they appear in the XML file (the order in which you add them with :meth:`Workflow.add_item() <workflow.workflow.Workflow.add_item>`).